sytone/obsidian-queryallthethings/docs/data-tables/obsidian-markdown-files.md

 | stat->mtime | number | Time the file was last modified as a serial.    |
 | stat->size  | number | Size of the file in bytes                       |

 %%This file is auto-generated.
 Do not edit.
-Generated at: Tue Jan 02 2024%%
+Generated at: Tue Apr 16 2024%%